maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-may-june-2020.rst

 See also these notes on Maemo.org `on how to start and stop vibrations
 <https://wiki.maemo.org/Phone_control#Start_Vibrating_Incoming_Call>`_.
 Since we
 are compatible at least on the DBUS level, the original Maemo instructions just apply.
-It is also possible to add more patters by editing `/etc/mce/mce.ini`.
+It is also possible to add more patterns by editing ``/etc/mce/mce.ini``.

 Accelerometer
 ~~~~~~~~~~~~~